OceanLabs/iOS-Print-SDK/README.md

 ## Products

-Use print to unlock hidden revenue streams and add value for your users. *In under ten minutes* you could be using our SDK to print:
+Use our SDK to unlock hidden revenue streams and add value for your users. *In under ten minutes* you could be generating money from:

 - Magnets
 - Polaroid Style Prints